rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at java.base/java.lang.VirtualThread.run(VirtualThread.java:329)
 ```

-As we can see from the log, we successfully rethrow the original exception.
+As we can see from the log, we successfully re-throw the original exception.
 However, there is an issue we should be aware of.
-The `throwIfFailed` method takes a function with a `Throwable` instance as input to `Throwable`, which means that the function will be called also for terminal errors, such as `OutOfMemoryError` or `StackOverflowError`.
-As a rule of thumb, we should avoid catching such errors, and let the JVM handle them.
+The `throwIfFailed` method takes a function with a `Throwable` instance as input to `Throwable`, which means that the function will also be called for terminal errors, such as `OutOfMemoryError` or `StackOverflowError`.
+As a rule, we should avoid catching such errors and let the JVM handle them.
 So, if we need to process the error with the `throwIfFailed` method, remember to check if the input is an instance of `Exception` or `Error` and act accordingly:

 ```java
 scope.join().throwIfFailed(throwable -> {